 Does Poor Man’s Lobster Taste Like Lobster?

 The fish used in poor man’s recipes are “whitefish.”
-They have a very similar taste to lobster, although not quite the same.
-Lobster is usually sweeter, but when you’re on a budget, this comes very close.
+They have a very similar taste to lobster tail, although not quite the same.
+Lobster is usually sweeter, but when you’re on a budget, this comes very close with similar flavors.
+It has a sweet and rich flavor.
+Add a fresh squeeze of lemon and a dip in melted butter, well it is just scrumptious is all I can say.

 How do you know when Fish is Done Baking?